irenebernardi/VGG-16-replication/README.md

 Let's imagine you wish to use the 16-layer architecture:

  1. On the right sidebar of your Kaggle notebook, add the [utility script](https://www.kaggle.com/code/giuliobenedetti/utilities-for-vgg/notebook) to your Kaggle input files.
 If you wish to use the same dataset as the one used in our code, [add it](https://www.kaggle.com/competitions/imagenet-object-localization-challenge) to your input files as well, or proceed with a different dataset.
-If you choose to do the latter, please be aware of the fact that our preprocessing pipeline may not be suited for a different dataset.
+If you choose to do the latter, please be aware of the fact that our preprocessing pipeline may not be suited for a different dataset;
- 2. Select Kaggle's TPU by clicking on the accelerator available on the three dots at the top right corner of your screen.
+ 2. Select Kaggle's TPU by clicking on the accelerator available on the three dots at the top right corner of your screen;
- 3. Setup a TPU as per [this cell](https://www.kaggle.com/code/giuliobenedetti/imagenet-reproducing-convnets?scriptVersionId=157234369&cellId=5).
+ 3. Setup a TPU as per [this cell](https://www.kaggle.com/code/giuliobenedetti/imagenet-reproducing-convnets?scriptVersionId=157234369&cellId=5);
  4. Setup constants, train and test size according to your needs.
-If using our preprocessing pipeline, simply call the utils snippet by using: `<your_ds> = <your_ds>.map( lambda path: vggutils.process_path(path, class_names), num_parallel_calls=tf.data.AUTOTUNE)`
+If using our preprocessing pipeline, simply call the utils snippet by using: `<your_ds> = <your_ds>.map( lambda path: vggutils.process_path(path, class_names), num_parallel_calls=tf.data.AUTOTUNE)`;
-6. To use one of our models for your own projects, you can use `model.save()` to save your desired model in a keras file and `load_model()` (import statement: `from tensorflow.keras.models import load_model`.
+6. To use one of our models for your own projects, you can use `model.save()` to save your desired model in a keras file and `load_model()`.